dysinger/kh6e.org/content/test/next.md

 An Amateur Radio License Exam session will be administered by Volunteer Examiners on Kaua`i every three months.
-The date of the next Study Session and License Exam will be Saturday, Mar 21, 2015.
+The date of the next Study Session and License Exam will in a couple months [TBD].

 The test will be held in the KIUC meeting room.